 - Dinner Crawl

 - Academic Planning Workshop

 University faculty and staff, who have earned a Master’s degree or higher, are encouraged to apply to teach UNIV 101 each fall.
-More information, and an application, can be found here.
-Please direct questions to Kevin Clarke, Assistant Director of First and Second Year Advising, at firstname.lastname@example.org.
+Please direct questions to Kevin Clarke, Associate Director of New Student Programs, at firstname.lastname@example.org.

-Undergraduate students who want to support new students in transitioning to academic and student life at Loyola are encouraged to apply to be a Peer Advisor for fall 2019.
+Undergraduate students who want to support new students in transitioning to academic and student life at Loyola are encouraged to apply to be a Peer Advisor.
 Peer Advisors co-teach two sections of UNIV 101, and mentor up to 44 first-year students.
-The Peer Advisor commitment is approximately 7-9 hours/week in the fall, plus training that begins the semester prior to service.
+The Peer Advisor commitment is approximately 7 hours/week in the fall, plus training that begins the semester prior to service.
 Peer Advisors are paid an hourly rate in accordance with City of Chicago minimum wage.
-Please direct questions to Elizabeth Reynders, First and Second Year Academic Advisor, at email@example.com.
+Please direct questions to Elizabeth Reynders, Assistant Director of New Student Programs, at email@example.com.